jorg3roch4/MediateX/docs/06-exception-handling.md

 # Exception Handling

-MediateX provides powerful exception handling capabilities that allow you to handle exceptions gracefully within the request pipeline, without cluttering your handlers with try-catch blocks.
+MediateX lets you handle exceptions in the request pipeline instead of cluttering handlers with try-catch blocks.

 ---